| Purpose |

-With if you can make script commands
+ifyou can make script

 Example